 Our first event would not have happened without the support of Dawlish Town Council and resources available through them.
 In order to run and safeguard future events, we formed Turn the Tide Teignbridge Community Interest Company (CIC).
 We are members of Community Action Groups Devon.

 Scott moved to the UK and settled in the South Hams with his parents as a child, and enjoyed watersports, geology, and catering.
 He did a Catering Management HND and worked in Hospitality before swapping his licensee as a Publican for Publishing.
 After creating magazines for kids, then editing a UK festivals scene website he took over the publication of Reconnect - the free Devon community magazine featuring nature, sustainability, arts, rewilding, energy, community and wellbeing.
 With his passionate interest in environmental activism, he became a volunteer Wildlife Warden with Action on Climate in Teignbridge.
 Scott helped organised the first Turn the Tide 2022.
-In June 2024, Scott was co-opted to be an independent councillor for Dawlish Town Council.
+In June 2024, Scott was co-opted to be an independent councillor for Dawlish Town Council and is Deputy-Mayor in 2026.
 Scott is also the founder of WADE (Waterways around the Dawlish Environment).

-Peta
+Peta Richards-Jones, Director

 Peta is passionate about community, volunteering and participation, with wide experience in bringing people together and creating inclusive opportunities.
 As part of Turn the Tide, she helps strengthen local connections and encourages positive engagement with the environment and wellbeing.

-Georgia
+Georgia Brown, Director

 Rich provides safety, medical and security support for Turn the Tide, as well as assisting with project management at events.
-He is also a member of SWANS (Safety of Women at Night), reflecting his commitment to community wellbeing.
+He is also a member of SWaNS (Safety of Women at Night), reflecting his commitment to community wellbeing.